River Bure

 The state of the River Bure

-The Broads National Park is the most biodiverse wetland in the UK with a mosaic of habitats that contain more than a quarter of Britain’s rarest animals and plants.
-The National Park was designated in part due to the poor state of the water and fenland habitat in the 1980s.
-Cloudy water had become a major issue due to phosphates and unmanaged habitats turning to scrub.
+The River Bure is a chalk river with a significant role to play in the support of the Broads National Park, the most biodiverse wetland in the UK with more than a quarter of Britain’s rarest animals and plants.
+Cloudy water had become a major issue in the 1980s due to phosphates and unmanaged habitats turning to scrub, but the establishment of the National Park helped to turn this decline around.

 The River Bure is just one of the many rivers, lakes and streams at risk in our National Parks.